-In fact, women's low self-confidence in STEM is due to gender-stereotypes in science, i.e., the dominant association of science as masculine (which makes women start doubting they won't perform some tasks in STEM fields as well as boys) and the existent gender-imbalance in STEM roles (which leads women to fear being treated differently than men and/or feeling they don't belong).
+Self-confidence is viewed as one of the most motivational factors that influence the ability and attitudes toward science.
+In particular, women's low self-confidence in STEM is due to gender-stereotypes in science, i.e., the dominant association of science as masculine (which makes women start doubting they won't perform some tasks in STEM fields as well as boys) and the existent gender-imbalance in STEM roles (which leads women to fear being treated differently than men and/or feeling they don't belong).
 These two factors demotivate women to aspire to STEM careers and make it challenging to see STEM as a potential career choice.

-The following study4, involving 1.327 Swedish secondary school students, corroborates this theory.
+The following study, involving 1.327 Swedish secondary school students, corroborates this theory.
 The study explored why more boys are attracted to STEM subjects at university and more girls are attracted to subjects in the HEED (Health Care, Elementary Education and Domestic) spheres.
 This difference was partially explained by "social belongingness": teenagers felt they would fit in better in subjects that had more of their own gender.